 Editor’s note: This is the second in a series of posts profiling several of our Vista® Education and Training facilitators from around the world.
-For more information on our Vista courses, visit vista.cookmedical.com/urology and choose your region.
+For more information on our Vista courses, visit vista.cookmedical.com.

 In 2010, Dr. Janak Desai proposed ultra-mini PCNL (UMP).
 Today, as interest in UMP grows, Dr. Desai travels around the world conducting training workshops.
 To date, he has visited 35 countries.
 In addition to his traveling trainings, Dr. Desai leads several Cook product-focused Vista courses on PCNL and retrograde intrarenal surgery at Samved Hospital in Ahmedabad, India.